-Mechanism C (s/B \ge 0.7; i.e. s > 3.5 m) the fault rupture diverts towards the caisson footwall side, intersecting at its left base corner.
-This leads to an abrupt decrease of θ , which is virtually eliminated for s/B > 1.0 (i.e. when there is practically no interaction of the fault rupture with the caisson).
+Mechanism C (s/B $\geq$ 0.7; i.e. s > 3.5 m) the fault rupture diverts towards the caisson footwall side, intersecting at its left base corner.
+This leads to an abrupt decrease of $\theta$ , which is virtually eliminated for s/B > 1.0 (i.e. when there is practically no interaction of the fault rupture with the caisson).
 The caisson experiences pure translational displacement, moving along with the hanging wall.

-Normal Fault Rupture-Caisson Interaction Mechanisms
+4.2 Normal Fault Rupture-Caisson Interaction Mechanisms

-In the same way as with reverse faults, three modes of response can be identified (Figure 7):
+In the same way as with reverse faults, three modes of response can be identified (Figure 6):

-Mechanism A (s/B < -0.4; i.e. s < -2 m) takes place when the fault rupture "grazes" the hanging-wall (right) sidewall of the caisson, missing its base by 2 m or more.
+Mechanism A (s/B < -0.4) takes place when the fault rupture "grazes" the hanging-wall (right) sidewall of the caisson, missing its base by 2 m or more.
 The rupture path is refracted on the rigid sidewall and deviated towards the hanging-wall (to the right).
 The caisson remains on the footwall side of the fault, and experiences limited distress for all levels of fault throw h.
-This is presumably the most favourable area of possible caisson positions.
+This is presumably the most favorable area of possible caisson positions.

-Mechanism B ($-0.4 \le s/B < 0.6$; i.e. $-2 m \le s < 3 m$) is prevalent when the fault rupture crosses the caisson body near its right base corner.
-As discussed previously for test ML-08 (s/B = 0.28), the interaction of the caisson with the fault rupture is in this case quite complex, involving : (i) bifurcation of the shear zone along both sides of the caisson, (ii) formation of an active failure wedge at the footwall (left) side of the caisson due to its substantial rotation, and (iii) formation of a passive-type failure wedge at the hanging-wall (right) side of the caisson (also due to the rotation).
-This area of possible interaction positions, is probably the most detrimental for the system response.
+Mechanism B ( $-0.4 \le s/B < 0.6$ ) is prevalent when the fault rupture crosses the caisson body near its right base corner.
+As discussed previously for test ML-08 (s/B = 0.28), the interaction of the caisson with the fault rupture is in this case quite complex, involving: (i) bifurcation of the shear zone along both sides of the caisson, (ii) formation of an active failure wedge at the footwall (left) side of the caisson due to its substantial rotation, and (iii) formation of a passive-type failure wedge at the hanging-wall (right) side of the caisson (also due to the rotation).
+This interaction case, is probably the most detrimental for the system response.

-Mechanism C (s/B \ge 0.6; i.e. s > 3 m) prevails when the fault rupture crosses the caisson close to its footwall (left) corner, or misses it completely on the footwall (left) side.
+Mechanism C ( $s/B \ge 0.6$ ) prevails when the fault rupture crosses the caisson close to its footwall (left) corner, or misses it completely on the footwall (left) side.
 The rupture is diverted towards the footwall and the caisson translates downwards, following the hanging wall, with only minor rotation

-CONCLUSIONS
+5 CONCLUSIONS

-This paper has presented a combined experimental and numerical study of the interaction between a dip slip fault rupture, the soil, and an embedded rigid caisson foundation.
-The key conclusions can be summarized as follows :

-- (a) Caisson foundations interact with dip-slip fault rupture (normal and reverse) and change sometimes dramatically its free field path.
+Caisson foundations interact with dip-slip fault rupture (normal and reverse) and change sometimes dramatically its free field path.
 The rigid caisson body acts as a kinematic constraint, which forces the fault to divert.
-This is an important difference of caissons compared to other types of foundations (shallow footings or piles), which can only cause partial fault deviation if at all. - (b) The numerical method was validated through successful comparisons with centrifuge test results, revealing its effectiveness in capturing qualitatively and quantitatively the mechanisms of fault rupture-caisson interaction.
-This gives confidence that the same method can be used to study other similar problems or be used as a design tool. - (c) The validation of the numerical method allowed the conduction of a parametric study to further investigate the effect of the exact foundation position, which proved to be a determinative parameter controlling the response of the system.
+This is an important difference of caissons compared to other types of foundations (shallow footings or piles) when the fault can be partially deviated if at all.

+A numerical method was developed and validated through successful comparisons with centrifuge test results, revealing its effectiveness in capturing qualitatively and quantitatively the mechanisms of fault rupture-caisson interaction.
+This gives confidence that the same method can be used to study other similar problems or be used as a design tool.

+The validation of the numerical method allowed the conduction of a parametric study to further investigate the effect of the exact foundation position, which proved to be a determinative parameter controlling the response of the system.
 The different FR-SFSI mechanisms taking place at different positions s/B were identified and the consequent foundation performance was discussed.

-Figure 7.
-The effect of the exact caisson location (s) on the mechanisms of fault rupture-caisson interaction and the consequent caisson response for the case of reverse tectonic movement: (a) vertical displacements, (b) horizontal displacements, and (c) rotation for different levels of throw.

-AKNOWLEDGEMENTS
+6 ACKNOWLEDGMENT

-NTUA authors would like to acknowledge financial support from the EU 7th Framework research project funded through the European Research Council's Programme "Ideas", Support for Frontier Research - Advanced Grant, under Contract number ERC-2008-AdG 228254-DARE.
+The research presented in this paper was funded by the European Research Council (ERC) Program "IDEAS, Support for Frontier Research - Advanced Grant", under Contract number ERC-2008-AdG 228254-DARE.